cert-manager/cert-manager/docs/getting-started/install/eks.rst

        Status:                True
        Type:                  Ready

-The ClusterIssuer is referenced in the ``spec.issuerRef`` field of the Certificate resource below:
+The ClusterIssuer is referenced in the ``spec.issuerRef`` field of the example Certificate resource below:

 .. code-block:: yaml